GRJ (Independent) Booking Conditions

 (c) cancelling or accepting the cancellation in which case you will receive a full refund of all monies you have paid to us.

-Please note the above options are not available where any change made is a minor one.
+Please note the above options are not available where any change made is an insignificant one.

-we make a significant change or cancel your arrangements more than 90 days before departure; or
+- where we make a significant change or cancel your arrangements more than 90 days before departure

 In any of the circumstances referred to above we will not be liable for the cost of any service (such as, but not limited to, flights, hotels and connecting rail travel) which is purchased in connection with any holiday but which is not booked through us, or for any related expenses such as cancellation charges or amendment fees for any service which cannot be used or has to be cancelled or amended as a result of our having to cancel or make a significant change to any holiday.